aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Applying Twist in Linear Extrusion with Aspose.3D for Java
+# Create 3D Scene with Twist in Linear Extrusion – Aspose.3D for Java

 ## Introduction

-Welcome to this step-by-step tutorial on applying a twist in linear extrusion using Aspose.3D for Java.
-Aspose.3D is a powerful Java library that enables developers to work with 3D file formats, offering robust functionality for creating, manipulating, and rendering 3D scenes.
-In this tutorial, we will explore how to apply a twist effect during the linear extrusion process to enhance your 3D models.
+In this hands‑on **java 3d tutorial** you’ll learn how to **create 3d scene** objects, apply a *linear extrusion twist*, and finally **export obj java** files using Aspose.3D for Java.
+Whether you’re building a game asset, a CAD prototype, or a visual effect, adding a twist during extrusion gives your models a dynamic, spiral‑like appearance that’s hard to achieve with plain extrusion.

+## Quick Answers
+- **What does “twist” mean in extrusion?** It rotates the profile gradually along the extrusion path.
+- **Which library provides the twist feature?** Aspose.3D for Java.
+- **Can I export the result as OBJ?** Yes – use `FileFormat.WAVEFRONTOBJ`.
+- **Do I need a license for this tutorial?** A temporary or full license is required for production use.
+- **What Java version is required?** Java 8 or higher.

+## What is a “twist” in linear extrusion?

+A twist is a transformation that rotates each slice of the extruded shape by a specified angle.
+By controlling the angle, you can create spirals, corkscrews, or subtle torques that add visual interest to otherwise flat extrusions.

+## Why use Aspose.3D for Java?

+- **Cross‑format support:** Import and export dozens of 3D formats, including OBJ, FBX, and STL.
+- **Pure Java API:** No native dependencies, making it easy to integrate into any Java project.
+- **High‑performance geometry engine:** Handles complex operations like twisting without sacrificing speed.

 ## Prerequisites

-Before diving into the tutorial, ensure you have the following prerequisites in place:

-- Java Development Environment: Make sure you have Java installed on your system.
+- **Java Development Kit (JDK) 8+** installed on your machine.
-- Aspose.3D Library: Download and install the Aspose.3D library for Java from the [download link](https://releases.aspose.com/3d/java/).
+- **Aspose.3D for Java** – download from the [download link](https://releases.aspose.com/3d/java/).
+- Familiarity with basic Java syntax and 3‑D concepts.
-- Documentation: Refer to the [Aspose.3D documentation](https://reference.aspose.com/3d/java/) for comprehensive guidance.
+- Access to the official [Aspose.3D documentation](https://reference.aspose.com/3d/java/) for reference.

 ## Import Packages

-Before starting the coding process, import the necessary packages into your Java project.
-Here's an example of how to do this:
+First, bring the required Aspose.3D classes into your project.

 ```java
 import com.aspose.threed.*;